 Year Marker Erected: 1986

-Marker Location: from Center Point, take FM 480 approximately .5 miles
+Marker Location: from Center Point, take FM 480 approximately .5 miles to cemetery.

 Marker Title: The Dowdy Tragedy of 1878